muzenplaats/chemhow/README.md

 (Empty)

 ## References
-- The IUPAC names and the common names.
+1. The IUPAC names and the common names;
-- NIST Database.
+2. NIST Database;
+3. Sigma-Aldrich;
+4. Merck;
+5. AIST.